abdulshaikh55/agora/docs/ProjectEta.md

 # Task Manager TUI

 I have started learning and applying the Ratatui to turn our cli to tui.

+Because I wrote the CLI first, I now have a better understanding of what are the requirements of a task manager.
+Now we'll have to synthesize the requirements with the UI.

+I have started the redevelopment of the project into a TUI using ratatui.
 Ratatui applications are generally divided into modules that help us organize our application into different parts The following will be the modules in our applications
 1. main.rs